thanhSWE/202104-candidate-screening-project/README.md

 ## Feature Requirements
 Follow this tutorial to create a todo application: https://www.educative.io/blog/react-hooks-tutorial-todo-list with two additional requirements:
 1. Add an ability to create a due date for each task.
 The end user should be able to pick or enter a date for each todo item.
-2. Store the todos using a backend and a database of your choice.
+2. Store the todos using a NodeJS backend and a database of your choice.

 Show off your design skill to make it easy and intuitive for user to use your app